Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 and the mod-$p$ version

 If there is any ambiguity in the meaning of $\nu$, we then denote it by $\nu_{\X}$ to explicitly specify the formal model for these functors.

-Recall that for a perfectoid field $K$, the maximal ideal $\m\subset \O_K$ is an ideal of almost mathematics with flat $\widetilde{\m} \simeq \m^2=\m$ by by Lemma~\ref{lemma:almost-setup}.
+Recall that for a perfectoid field $K$, Lemma~\ref{lemma:almost-setup} ensures that the maximal ideal $\m\subset \O_K$ is an ideal of almost mathematics with flat $\widetilde{\m} \simeq \m^2=\m$.
 For the rest of this section, we fix a $p$-adic perfectoid field $K$, and always do almost mathematics with respect to the ideal $\m$.

 We are ready to formulate our first main result.
-We thank B.\,Heuer for suggesting this formulation.
+We thank B.\,Heuer for the suggestion of trying to prove Theorem~\ref{thm:main-thm-small} for all $\O_{X_\diam}^+/p$-vector bundles.